hero background image

 Combining traditional and online education via video conferencing tools, virtual classrooms, and scheduling features to coordinate in-class and online learning activities.

-Key integrations for a custom LMS
+Essential integrations for custom LMS

 CRM